sammanomar/jul-hackathon/README.md

 ### Site Goal:

-To build a platform that allows surfers to find all what they want to know about surfing events nearby them around UK.
+To build a platform that allows surfers to find all what they want to know about nearby surfing events around UK.

 ### Audience: